(This article may or may not contain affiliate links. What does that mean?)

 The tour of Mount Vernon also offers interesting information about Washington’s life on this plantation, and while the house could certainly be described as stately, the interiors are not overly flashy, which makes perfect sense for the home of a practical general.
 This is particularly noticeable in the “New Room,” which was the last addition to the house.
 Although it’s definitely the grandest room in the house, the New Room was intended to illustrate unpretentious beauty and fine craftsmanship, qualities Washington believed reflected the values of our new nation.

 My teens love the two “National Treasure” movies starring Nicholas Cage.
-They’re interested in the historical aspects of the films, but the movies also have pretty cool “treasure hunt” storylines that appeal to them on an adventure level, complete with secret codes and hidden passageways.
+They’re interested in the historical aspects of the films.
+Still, the movies also have pretty cool “treasure hunt” storylines that appeal to them on an adventure level, complete with secret codes and hidden passageways.
 When we were planning our visit to Mount Vernon, we happened upon a tour called The National Treasure Tour and booked it immediately.
 We knew that “National Treasure: Book of Secrets” featured several scenes at Mount Vernon, so this was our chance to see the locations where the film was shot, as well as learn about how those spots were used during Washington’s time.
 Note: The National Treasure Tour is separately ticketed, and costs $7 per person in addition to general admission.

 The pivotal Mount Vernon scene in “National Treasure: Book of Secrets” takes place inside one of the vaults in the mansion’s basement where Nicholas Cage’s character and the president activate a mechanism that opens a secret passage, so we were particularly excited to see it.
 Sadly, we learned that there isn’t really a secret passage underneath Mount Vernon, but as a slight consolation, our guide explained that a short tunnel inside Mount Vernon’s icehouse was the inspiration for the movie’s hidden tunnel storyline.